matteokeole/SuperMarioBrosNES/README.md

 # SuperMarioBrosNES
-A remake of Super Mario Bros (NES).
+A web remake of Super Mario Bros (NES) with vanilla JS.